-Vortex methods also have broad applicability in simulating wind turbines, which operate at lower Mach numbers than rotorcraft.
-Here, we again validate the proposed NVLM against extensive and high-quality measurements of an NREL Phase VI wind turbine operating in both axial and yawed flow conditions.
-A wellknown experimental study was conducted in the NASA-Ames wind tunnel facility under controlled wind condition [152].
+NVLM against extensive and high-quality measurements of an NREL Phase VI wind turbine operating in both axial and yawed flow conditions.
+A well-known experimental study was conducted in the NASA-Ames wind tunnel facility under controlled wind conditions [152].
 The NREL Phase VI wind turbine consists of two-bladed rotors without hub tilt, coning, and prebend angles.
 The rotor blade is an S809 airfoil with a tapered-twisted configuration.
 Details of the NREL Phase VI model and its operating conditions for the validation work are provided in Tables 5 and 6, respectively.